DucMinhNe/nodejs-course/lessons/30-callbacks/README.md

 - a callback is just a function argument
 - Node's classic pattern is error-first: `(err, result) => ...`
+- nested callbacks lead to 'callback hell' — promises fix that
+- always handle the error argument

 ## Example